AddThis Social Bookmark Button

 During the Middle Ages, the rabbit also became associated with chicken eggs, since both were symbols of fertility and rebirth in the spring.
 The Easter Bunny as a holiday symbol delivering candy and eggs is thought to have started around that time in Germany.

 Germany is also where the first edible Easter bunnies were made during the early 1800s, when baked pastry bunnies first appeared.
-Together with gummy candies shaped like eggs, (which is where jelly beans came from), they were placed in straw nests in secluded areas of the house or in the garden for children to find.
+Together with gummy candies shaped like eggs, (which is where jelly beans came from), the treats were placed in straw nests in secluded areas of the house or in the garden for children to find.

-The custom changed over time and eventually the Easter Bunny began to deposit eggs - in childrens shoes.
+The custom changed over time and eventually the Easter Bunny began to deposit eggs - in children's shoes.
 It may well have been the world's first scavenger hunt!

 The Easter Bunny Comes to America